 ART 135.
 Figure Drawing (1).
 This course focuses on observational drawing, particularly of the human figure.
 Working from live models, a diverse range of drawing processes and media are utilized in the development of a figurative vocabulary.
 Slides, critiques, and discussions center on figurative themes in art.
 (2A) Offered occasionally.

 ART 150.
 Specialized Media (.25 - 1).
 A studio course covering the techniques and concepts of media not included in the regular offerings of the art department, such as collage, installation, and performance art.
 Topics course.
 Offered occasionally.
 (2A)

 ART 200.
 Etching (1).
 A studio course that introduces the techniques, history, and concepts of intaglio printing (or etching) as a visual medium of expression.
 Emphasis is on idea development and visual representation of specific concepts.
 This course challenges students conceptually, theoretically, and technically through provocative readings, slide talks, class discussions, and individual projects.
 Instruction includes all aspects of the print studio, health concerns, editioning, and care and presentation of prints.
 (2A) Normally offered each fall.
-Prerequisite: Art 103, 115, 135, or Interdisciplinary Studies 140.
+Prerequisite: Art 103, 115, or 135.

 ART 201.
 Screen Printing (1).
 This course serves as an introduction to the techniques, history, and concepts of screen printing (aka serigraphy) as a visual medium of expression.
 Class time is devoted to demonstrations of processes, lectures, discussions, critiques, and studio time with instructor feedback.
 Students learn safety and maintenance procedures of the printmaking studio.
 Course emphasis is on developing a body of work through critiques and discussions of screen printing in a contemporary art context.
 Prerequisite: any 100-level studio art course.